Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Periodic Solutions to Gross-Pitaevskii via Linking

 It is then clear that a tangent vector to $\call_{\wma}$ is a null-vector for $D^2 \calh^{n,\omega_0}.$ We will assume that this is the only null-direction. \end{em}

-We believe that this assumption is automatically satisfied for the critical points constructed in Section \ref{sec:PVF}.
-Verification of such an assumption would require computing with the Hessian $D^2 \mathcal{H}^{n,\omega_0}$-- a task that we have not strenuously undertaken since this assumption can be substantially relaxed; we explain this along with necessary modifications to the proofs of Theorems \ref{thm:existence}-\ref{thm:asymptotics} in Remark \ref{rem:modification} below.
-However, in an attempt to highlight the variational aspects of the proofs and for the sake of clarity, we present the proofs of our Theorems under Assumption A.
+This assumption can be substantially relaxed; we explain this along with necessary modifications to the proofs of Theorems \ref{thm:existence}-\ref{thm:asymptotics} in Remark \ref{rem:modification} below.
+However, in an attempt to avoid clutter, we present the proofs of our Theorems under Assumption A.